qlu-lab/DONUTS/README.md

 Sample sizes are also needed for computing effective sample sizes for the direct and indirect effects.
 They can be either included in the input GWAS summary statistics by column "N", or can be specified in `donuts()` function.
 Note, if sample sizes are specified in `donuts()`, these values will be used.

 Depending on the phenotype and/or the research purpose, 2 or 3 GWAS could be used as input.
 This could be specified by `mode` argument in the `donuts()` function:
-* `mode` = 1: 3 inputs are expected: `ss.own` is GWAS-O, `ss2` is GWAS-M, and `ss3` is GWAS-P. This is the most general scenario.
+* `mode = 1`: 3 inputs are expected: `ss.own` is GWAS-O, `ss2` is GWAS-M, and `ss3` is GWAS-P. This is the most general scenario.
 In this case, will obtain direct, indirect, indirect maternal, and indirect paternal effects.
-* `mode` = 2: 2 inputs are expected: `ss.own` is GWAS-O and `ss2` is GWAS-MP.
+* `mode = 2`: 2 inputs are expected: `ss.own` is GWAS-O and `ss2` is GWAS-MP.
 This is valid only when indirect maternal effect equals to the indirect paternal effect at each locus or when there are equal number of mothers and fathers in GWAS-MP.
 In this case, we can obtain direct and indirect genetic effects.
-* `mode` = 3: 2 inputs are expected: `ss.own` is GWAS-O, and `ss2` is GWAS-M or GWAS-P. If `ss2` is GWAS-M (GWAS-P), you're assuming indirect paternal (maternal) effect is 0.
+* `mode = 3`: 2 inputs are expected: `ss.own` is GWAS-O, and `ss2` is GWAS-M or GWAS-P. If `ss2` is GWAS-M (GWAS-P), you're assuming indirect paternal (maternal) effect is 0.
 In this case, we'll have direct, indirect, and indirect maternal (paternal) genetic effects.

 Assortative mating: argument `alpha` = Corr(Gm, Gp) is the correlation between spousal genotypes at each locus.
 Default is 0 (i.e., random mating).
 You can also specify `alpha` for each SNP using a data.frame with two columns: "SNP" for variant ID and "alpha" for the correlation.